serenorg/serendb/test_runner/README.md

 Format is 2-digit major version nubmer, i.e. `DEFAULT_PG_VERSION=17`
 `TEST_OUTPUT`: Set the directory where test state and test output files should go.
-`RUST_LOG`: logging configuration to pass into Neon CLI
+`RUST_LOG`: logging configuration to pass into SerenDB CLI

 Useful parameters and commands:

 `--preserve-database-files` to preserve pageserver (layer) and safekeer (segment) timeline files on disk after running a test suite.
 Such files might be large, so removed by default; but might be useful for debugging or creation of svg images with layer file contents.
-If `NeonEnvBuilder#preserve_database_files` set to `True` for a particular test, the whole `repo` directory will be attached to Allure report (thus uploaded to S3) as `everything.tar.zst` for this test.
+If `SerenDBEnvBuilder#preserve_database_files` set to `True` for a particular test, the whole `repo` directory will be attached to Allure report (thus uploaded to S3) as `everything.tar.zst` for this test.

 Let stdout, stderr and `INFO` log messages go to the terminal instead of capturing them:
 `./scripts/pytest -s --log-cli-level=INFO ...`